vestalux/sljekyll/_events/rosehill-2016-09-20-summer-reading-challenge-presentation.md

 Presentation Ceremony.
 Bring along your family and friends, we hope to see you there!

-County Councillor Mandy Garland will be presenting the awards.
+County Councillor Mandy Gaylard will be presenting the awards.